Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Results

 We compare EW$_{\rm obs}$ of the observed \lya emission with the EW of the intrinsic scattered \lya emission in the left panel of \autoref{fig:ew}.
 As expected, EW$_{\rm obs}$ is systematically lower than EW due to the IGM attenuation.
 There is a larger spread of EW$_{\rm obs}$ at low IGM transmission, as only the red tails of the \lya spectra are transmitted.
 We compare EW$_{\rm obs}$ versus EW, but both are now calculated with the Gaussian fits, in the middle panel.
 We see similar trends as before, but the reduction of the EW is more severe at low IGM transmission.
 We finally compare EW$_{\rm Gauss}$ versus EW.
 We see that EW$_{\rm Gauss}$ is always lower than the full EW, as the Gaussian fits do not have the extended line wings.
 The extent of the underestimation again increases with decreasing IGM transmission levels.

 In the left panel of \autoref{fig:vred_ew} we plot the velocity of the red peak $\vred$ versus EW.
 The different IGM transmission levels are driving an anticorrelation between these two quantities, as observed in \citet{Saxena23} and \citet{Tang_Mengtao24_lya_z5_6}.
-The physical reason is simple.
-With higher IGM transmission, the observable flux in the IGM-attenuated \lya spectra extends further to the blue.
+The physical reason is simple: with higher IGM transmission, the observable flux in the IGM-attenuated \lya spectra extends further to the blue.
+Different lines in this panel display the median relation for each of the studied models.
+These reflect the same general pattern: inclusion of CRs leads to the most pronounced differences, although the differences between the median distributions of the models are relatively minor.
 In the middle panel we plot $\vred$ versus EW with both quantities calculated from Gaussian fits.
 The trend of an anti-correlation is preserved, but there is a larger amount of scatter.
 In the right panel, we compare $\vred$ calculated with Gaussian fits versus the true values.
 We see that these two quantities are similar for the intrinsic scattered emission without IGM attenuation and the case of high IGM transmission.
 However, at low IGM transmission, $v_{\rm red, Gauss}$ is much lower than $\vred$, as the unattenuated tails of the spectra extend to much lower velocities for the Gaussian case.
 Interestingly, we see that all four simulation runs have similar median relations, showing that this relation is robust against including different physical processes.

 As we have already discussed in \autoref{ssec:lya_spec}, the amount of dust has a large effect on the \lya spectra.
 For this reason we investigate the impact of different dust contents on the $\vred$ - EW relation in \autoref{fig:vred_ew_diff_dust}.
 We see that as the dust content decreases, the simulated data moves in the direction towards the upper right.
-Interestingly, our simulated data reach a good agreement with observations when all the dust is removed.
+Interestingly, our simulated data reach good agreement with observations when all the dust is removed.
 We should note however again that our simulated results are just from one single galaxy merger, while the observation are from a sample of galaxies.
 Nevertheless, we can infer that the impact of dust content might even be larger than the effects of time evolution, LOS variations, and IGM transmission levels.
 This indicates that constraining dust evolution at early epochs is of crucial importance for interpreting the observations of high-$z$ LAEs.